City-of-Turku/kada/code/modules/features/kada_search_sarnia_feature/README.txt

 == POSSIBLE BUGS ==
 It might be that running sarnia_entity_type_save() adds the Search API index already, and that the index in the feature might not be applied at all or properly.
-If this happens, see about replacing the tkufi_search_feature.install update hook call to sarnia_entity_type_save() with Something Else(TM).
+If this happens, see about replacing the kada_search_feature.install update hook call to sarnia_entity_type_save() with Something Else(TM).

 == CUSTOM CODE ==
-- tkufi_search_sarnia_feature_entity_property_info_alter(): Provides a "Rendered entity" property, which can be indexed to Solr in different languages.
+- kada_search_sarnia_feature_entity_property_info_alter(): Provides a "Rendered entity" property, which can be indexed to Solr in different languages.
 Search API (especially with Sarnia) works poorly with Display Suite display modes, so we can instead index the html and display it "blindly".
 Also better for other services using the same Solr index.
 Provides also "Translated URL" property for correctly indexing url's in different languages.
-- tkufi_search_sarnia_feature_rendered_entity_callback(): Rendering of the entities in "Search result" display mode.
+- kada_search_sarnia_feature_rendered_entity_callback(): Rendering of the entities in "Search result" display mode.
-- tkufi_search_sarnia_feature_translated_url_callback(): Indexing of item url correctly in different languages.
+- kada_search_sarnia_feature_translated_url_callback(): Indexing of item url correctly in different languages.
-- tkufi_search_sarnia_feature_facet_items_alter(): Custom altering of facet items which have only tid in the Solr index.
+- kada_search_sarnia_feature_facet_items_alter(): Custom altering of facet items which have only tid in the Solr index.

 == CHANGELOG ==
 * 2015-08-27 *